LunarVim/LunarVim/README.md

 | :messages                        | Print error messages.
 Useful when messages get cut off                                                                                                                                                                                                                                                                       |
 | :scriptnames                     | List all sourced files                                                                                                                                                                                                                                                                                                       |

+# Getting Help

+* Check out the `#neovim` channel on the [Discord](https://discord.gg/Xb9B4Ny) or [lMatrix](https://matrix.to/#/+atmachine:matrix.org) server.
+There is a bridge between the Discord and Matrix server, so you only need to join one or the other!
+* Check out the repos and communities specific to the plug-in in question.
+A lot of what LunarVim does is tie various plug-ins together
+* If all else fails, submit an issue.

 # Uninstalling

 Changed your mind about LunarVim?
 To remove it entirely: